How to Use a Soil Sampler to Prevent Watering Problems in Mirlitons

 How to Hand-Pollinate Mirlitons

 Sometimes bees and other pollinators are not doing their job, and you want to ensure that your female flowers are pollinated.
 Gardeners are often advised to remove male flowers and apply them to the females.
 But this destroys the male nectar, which attracts pollinators.
-Instead, the simplest way is to hand-pollinate with a slender artist’s brush with dark bristles.
+Instead, the simplest way is to hand-pollinate with a slender artist’s brush with dark horse hair bristles (the nylon brushes won’t work).
 The bristles make it clear that you have collected yellow pollen from the males.
 Using a brush means you do not destroy the males and can return to them for additional pollen.

 Click here to see how to do it.